 From the study of “textual criticism” (better, textual evaluation), it is our understanding that modern versions of the Bible are based upon this premise: “the oldest manuscripts are the best manuscripts.”
 Yet, it is not highly publicized nor explained why the “oldest” would necessarily be more accurate.
 Since God promised that His Word would be “to all generations,” Creation Family Ministries takes the position that He did indeed make His Revelation to everyone of every culture and time period.
 This means that God’s Word was available from the time of the “oldest manuscripts” until today.
 The only group of manuscripts that represents the understanding that men faithfully copied the manuscripts is referred to as the “Textus Receptus” (meaning “received text”).
 When a manuscript was worn due to usage, more copies were made and “received.”

-The idea that “oldest manuscripts” are better (i.e. more correct because they were closer to the time of Christ) is Biblically inconsistent with the “received text” view since the older manuscripts would have been hidden and unavailable for generations prior to their discovery.
-It is for these reasons that we use only the Textus Receptus as the best manuscripts.
+The idea that “oldest manuscripts” are better (i.e. more correct because they were closer to the time of Christ) is Biblically inconsistent with the “received text” view since the older manuscripts would have been hidden and undiscovered, unavailable for generations prior to their discovery.
+It is for this reason, and more, that we use only the Textus Receptus as the best manuscripts.
 Other versions of the Bible may be useful for various purposes, but since they are based upon the “oldest manuscripts,” they are suspect at best.
-All versions of every other language of the Bible must be compared to ancient Hebrew (OT - Masoretic) and Greek (NT - Textus Receptus).
-The KJV is based solely upon the Textus Recepus and is the most reliable as it is based upon God’s promise to provide His Word to all generations.
+All versions of every other language of the Bible must be based upon and compared to ancient Hebrew (OT - Masoretic), Aramaic, and the koine [KOYNAY] Greek (NT - Textus Receptus).
+The KJV (NT) is based upon the Textus Receptus and is the most reliable as it is based upon God’s promise to provide His Word to all generations.